Dragsters and Drag Bikes

 meet there on 3rd May 1970.
 The airstrip is now buried under a "new old village" development.

-scene, with the old WW2 control tower in ruins, ancient runway surface,
+scene, with the old WW2 control tower in ruins, and an ancient runway

 Sixty-plus coupes / altereds